 Speed test set up

-My goal with the tests was not to get the maximum speed, but compare the old models with the new one and each other in a home network environment.
+My goal with the tests was not to get the maximum speed, but to compare the old models with the new ones and each other in a home network environment.

 Before running the tests I first connected both notebooks with an ethernet cable to the switch, run the test, which resulted in a 960Mbit connection speed.

 To test the performance of each access point I created a separate wireless network and access point group.
 This allowed me to connect only to one device and made sure that the access point wasn’t connecting to anything else.

 I had set the transmit power to high and used channel 6 (which was used the least) to test the 2.4 GHz performance.
 Setting the transmit power to high can result in the access point over shouting the client.
 The test was done with a clear line of sight, at a distance of 7 meters.

 Even though the new Unifi 6 access points don’t support WiFi 6 on the 2.4 GHz band, we can still see a clear improvement in speed between the old and new models.
 The new U6 LR is slightly faster than the U6 lite, but you won’t see many differences here.

 I have also measured the signal strength of the access points.
 From the dining table, I had a clear line of sight to the access point with a distance of approximately 7 meters.
 And from the garden, I had a 20cm brick wall and a glass door between it.

 What I found interesting to see is that we can see a significant improvement between the Unifi 6 Lite and the old model.
 But between the U6 LR and the old Long Range model I didn’t.

 Unifi 6 – 5Ghz performance